rajmart/amul_calc/README.md

 ## License

-MIT License.
+GPL 3.0.
 See `LICENSE` for details.

 ---